coreos/tectonic-docs/Documentation/tutorials/sandbox/first-app.md

 When Tectonic installation is complete, log in to Tectonic Console to set up cluster credentials, and deploy a simple application.

+This tutorial will reference "my-tectonic-console.com".
+Please use the URL appropriate to your environment.
+* For AWS and Microsoft Azure installations, Tectonic Console is available from "https://my-cluster.example.com".
+* For Sandbox installations, Tectonic Console is available from "https://console.tectonicsandbox.com".

 Applications may be deployed on Tectonic clusters both by using Tectonic Console, and by passing a YAML manifest file to the `kubectl create` CLI tool.
 Once deployed, scale and monitor the application using Tectonic Console.

 This tutorial will deploy a simple, stateless website for a local bakery called "The Cookie Shop" to illustrate how to: